 We are pleased to announce that President Martha Pollack has designated a one-time fund of $100,000, which has been provided by a donor, for conference travel for graduate students in the humanities.

 The funding is available to graduate students who have already received the $675 provided each academic year by the Graduate School for conference travel and who have been accepted to present at an additional conference within the same academic year (application and details for the Graduate School grant provided under “Conference Grant”).
 Students may apply on a rolling basis for up to $1,000 to support travel to a second conference with the President’s travel fund.
-Graduate students must seek endorsement from their field’s Director of Graduate Study, who then forwards the application to the Society for the Humanities, where members of the Humanities Council will review and approve requested funding.
+Graduate students must seek endorsement from their field’s Director of Graduate Study, who then forwards the application to the , where members of the Humanities Council will review and approve requested funding.

 - Applicants should submit the following materials as one .pdf file to their Director of Graduate Studies for endorsement: